 Network Customers must submit to the ITO the following information: (1) annual updates of Network Load and Network Resource forecasts consistent with those included in its NITS Application under Part III of the OATT, and (2) timely written notice of material changes in any other information provided in its Application relating to Network Customer’s Network Load, Network Resources, its Transmission System, or other aspects of its facilities or operations affecting the TO’s ability to provide reliable service.

 The TO is not responsible for charges pursuant to Schedules 1 through 6, 9, or 10 to the extent that the TO takes NITS to serve its bundled load.

+Timing Table for Evaluation of NITS Monthly and Yearly Requests